Improving Fire Safety

 There is room for improvement with easily and readily implementable solutions

-In 2005, only six European countries (Norway, Denmark, Sweden, Finland, UK and the Netherlands) had made smoke detectors mandatory.
+To our knowledge, only eight European countries (Norway, Denmark, Sweden, Finland, Estonia, UK, Ireland and the Netherlands) had made smoke detectors mandatory.
 Smoke alarms provide a critical early warning of fire, allowing additional time to escape.
 Fire statistics in Sweden reveal that two thirds of fatal fires between 2000 and 2004 occurred in homes with no or non-functioning smoke alarms.

 In the U.S., similar statistics point out that almost a quarter of civilian fire deaths occurred in homes where smoke alarms were present but not operating.
 This highlights the importance of training and public awareness.
 Better communication on the usefulness of detectors, the need for their maintenance and how to behave in a fire situation and respond to alarms are also essential.